What is vitamin D deficiency?

 Can too much vitamin D be harmful?

-Getting too much vitamin D (known as vitamin D toxicity) can be harmful.
-Signs of toxicity include nausea, vomiting, poor appetite, constipation, weakness, and weight loss.
-Excess vitamin D can also damage the kidneys.
-Too much vitamin D also raises the level of calcium in your blood.
-High levels of blood calcium (hyperkalemia) can cause confusion, disorientation, and problems with heart rhythm.
+Very high levels of vitamin D can damage the kidneys.
+It also raises the level of calcium in your blood.
+High levels of blood calcium (hypercalcemia) can cause confusion, kidney failure, and irregular heartbeat (arrhythmia).

 Most cases of vitamin D toxicity happen when someone overuses vitamin D supplements.
-Excessive sun exposure doesn't cause vitamin D poisoning because the body limits the amount of this vitamin it produces.
+You cannot get too much vitamin D from sun exposure because the skin limits the amount of vitamin D it makes.

 - 25-hydroxy vitamin D test (Medical Encyclopedia) Also in Spanish

 - Rickets: MedlinePlus Health Topic (National Library of Medicine) Also in Spanish

 - Vitamin D (National Institutes of Health, Office of Dietary Supplements) Also in Spanish

 - Vitamin D Test (National Library of Medicine) Also in Spanish

 - ClinicalTrials.gov: Vitamin D Deficiency (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)